-Our indicator for 2015 was to reduce carbon emissions, using a standardised concrete mix, by 5% against a 2012 baseline performance of 8.4kg/CO $2$ /tonne.
-The performance in 2016 is verified at 4.0kg/CO $2$ /tonne meaning that we are considerably ahead of the performance indicator set.
-We remain committed to reducing CO $2$ emissions by investment in plant, process and the people involved in the production of our masonry blocks.
+Our indicator for 2017 was to maintain carbon emissions. using a standardised concrete mix, by 5% against a 2012 baseline performance of 8.4kg/CO2/tonne.
+The performance in 2017 is verified at 4.0kg/CO2/tonne meaning that we are considerably ahead of the performance indicator set.
+We remain committed to reducing CO2 emissions by investment in plant, process and the people involved in the production of our masonry blocks.